Fastest Growing SDKs of 2017

 Despite the surging popularity of app development platforms, specialized SDKs did grow quickly as well, albeit not as fast.
 We can see in the top 100 fastest growing SDKs, technologies like

-Our best guess as to why app development platforms were adopted so much faster than specialized ones is that our dataset includes all Android apps, largely built by small and nimble developers.
+Our best guess as to why app development platforms were adopted so much faster than specialized ones is that our dataset includes all Android apps, built mainly by small and agile developers.
 App development platforms may be more appealing to

 Another reason why we might see strong growth in app development platforms is

-2. Ad-tech continues to be a key approach to monetization.
+2. Ad-tech continues to be a pivotal approach to monetization.
 Try Mediation SDKs.

 As industries evolve, it’s just as important to understand what isn’t changing as what is.
 Perhaps unsurprisingly, ad tech remains one of the hottest, fastest-growing technologies adopted by developers in 2017.